Denver Dad Takes Daughters for Six Years of Taco Tuesdays | Westword

 Gil Asakawa

-The owners and staff of the restaurant were ready for the trio when they arrived, with a reserved table and extra attention.
-For their part, the family wore matching outfits of pink shoes and shorts with black "Taco Tuesday Legend" t-shirts that Warnick had ordered in bulk in varying sizes to accommodate the girls' growth spurts (and he joked, his growing belly).
-Warnick did not match his daughters' bling.
-They both wore dangling taco-shaped earrings.
+The owners and staff of the restaurant were ready for the trio, with a reserved table and a few surprises.
+The family was dressed for the occasion, with matching outfits of pink shoes and shorts with black "Taco Tuesday Legend" T-shirts that Warnick had ordered in varying sizes to accommodate the girls' growth spurts (and his growing belly, he jokes).
+Warnick did not match his daughters' bling: They both wore dangling, taco-shaped earrings.

 click to enlarge Taco Cake